mollybeach/polliwog/README.md

         };

 ## [Product of Array Except Self](https://leetcode.com/problems/product-of-array-except-self/) #238 👯
-        Problem: Given an integer array nums, return an array answer such that answer[i] is equal to the product of all the elements of nums except nums[i].
+        ❓: Given an integer array nums, return an array answer such that answer[i] is equal to the product of all the elements of nums except nums[i].
         The product of any prefix or suffix of nums is guaranteed to fit in a 32-bit integer.
-        You must write an algorithm that runs in O(n) time and without using the division operation.
+        You must write an algorithm that runs in O(n) time & without using the division operation.
-        Example: Input: nums = [1,2,3,4], Output: [24,12,8,6]
+        🐣: Input: nums = [1,2,3,4], Output: [24,12,8,6]

         🐢 Solution: 🔨 Brute Force ⏰: O(N^2) 🪐: O(1)
         🐇 Solution:  👯 Two Pointers  ⏰: O(N) 🪐: O(1)